-Luxembourg law with its registered office at 14, Porte de France, L-4360 Esch-sur-Alzette, as Depositary and Principal Paying Agent (the "Depositary") with the following duties:
+The Management Company has appointed CACEIS Investor Services Bank S.A. (hereinafter "the Bank"), a public limited company under Luxembourg law with its registered office at 14, Porte de France, L-4360 Esch-sur-Alzette, as Depositary and Principal Paying Agent (hereinafter the "Depositary") with the following duties:

-- safekeeping of assets,
+- (a) safekeeping of assets,

-- monitoring functions,
+- (b) monitoring functions,

-- monitoring of cash flows and (C)
+- (c) monitoring of cash flows and

-- Principal Paying Agent functions.
+- (d) Principal Paying Agent functions.

+in accordance with the UCI Act and the Depositary and Principal Paying Agent Agreement concluded between the Management Company, acting on behalf of the Fund, and the Depositary, of 18 March 2016 (the "Depositary Agreement").
 The Depositary Agreement has been concluded for an indefinite period and may be terminated by either party at the end of any calendar month by giving 90 days' written notice.

-CACEIS Investor Services Bank S.A. has been registered with the Luxembourg Trade and Companies Register (RCS) under number B-47192 and was set up in 1994 under the name "First European Transfer Agent" .
-It holds a banking licence under the Luxembourg Law of 5 April 1993 on the financial services sector and specialises in depositary, fund management and related services.
-As at 31 October 2022, own funds amounted to approximately EUR 1,171,602,000.
+CACEIS Investor Services Bank S.A., which was established in 1994 under the name "First European Transfer Agent", is registered with the RCS under registration no. B 47192 It holds a banking licence under the Luxembourg Act of 5 April 1993 on the financial services sector and specialises in depositary, fund management and related services.
+As of 31 October 2022, own funds amounted to approximately EUR 1,171,602,000.

 The assets of the Fund are held in safekeeping by the Depositary.
 The function of Depositary is governed by the statutory provisions, the Depositary Agreement and the Management Regulations.
-The Depositary independently of the Management Company and exclusively in the best interests of the unitholders.
+The Depositary acts independently of the Management Company and exclusively in the best interests of the unitholders.

-The Depositary has been authorised by the Management Company to delegate its safekeeping duties to the following: (i) third parties in the case of other assets and (ii) subdepositaries in the case of financial instruments.
+The Depositary has been authorised by the Management Company to delegate its safekeeping duties to the following: (i) third parties in the case of other assets and (ii) sub-depositaries in the case of financial instruments.
 It is also authorised to open accounts with these sub-depositaries.

-An up-to-date description of the custody functions delegated by the Depositary and an up-to-date list of the third parties and sub-depositaries appointed may be obtained on request from the Depositary or via the following link:
+An up-to-date description of the custody functions delegated by the Depositary and an up-to-date list of the third parties and sub-depositaries appointed may be obtained on request from the Depositary or via the following link: http://gmi.rbcits.com/rt/gss.nsf/Royal+Trust+Updates+Mini/53A 7E8D6A49C9AA285257FA8004999BF?opendocument.

-http://gmi.rbcits.com/rt/gss.nsf/Royal+Trust+Updates+Mini /53A7E8D6A49C9AA285257FA8004999BF?opendocument.